mrtstr/obsidian/mathematics/statistics/CDF.md

 ## Cumulative distribution function
-Probability that a [[random variable]] will take a greater or equal value to the given value.
+Probability that a [[discrete random variable]] will take a greater or equal value to the given value.
 ## Properties
 1) $F_X:\Omega \mapsto [0,1]$
 2) $F_X(x)=P(X \leq x)$